Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}

 \subsection{Results and outline}

 In this article, we generalize Buzzard's Theorem to dimension 3 and show that the degree can be controlled in this case.
-Here is our main result : \begin{myTheo2} There exists a polynomial automorphism $f$ of degree 2 of $\mathbb{C}^{3}$ such that for every $g \in \mathrm{Aut}(\mathbb{C}^{3})$ sufficiently close to $f$, $g$ admits a tangency between the stable and unstable laminations of some hyperbolic set. \end{myTheo2} Notice that in the previous result, $g$ is not assumed to be polynomial. \begin{co1} For each $d \ge 2$, there exists an open subset of $ \mathrm{Aut}_{d}(\mathbb{C}^{3})$ in which the automorphisms having a homoclinic tangency are dense. \end{co1} \begin{co3} For each $d \ge 2$, there exists an open subset $\mathrm{Aut}_{d}(\mathbb{C}^{3})$ in which the automorphisms having infinitely many sinks are dense. \end{co3}
+Here is our main result:

+\begin{mainTheorem} There exists a polynomial automorphism $f$ of degree 2 of $\mathbb{C}^{3}$ such that for every $g \in \mathrm{Aut}(\mathbb{C}^{3})$ sufficiently close to $f$, $g$ admits a tangency between the stable and unstable laminations of some hyperbolic set. \end{mainTheorem}